viviandotdev/ObsidianVault/+ Encounters/workbench.md

 - array of numbers
 - move all the 0s to the end of the array
-- maintain the relative order of the non zero elements traverse the array if we find a 0
+- maintain the relative order of the non zero elements traverse the array backwards start and end pointer if we find a 0 at the start swap? wrong? beceause 12 will end up at the start

+brute force,
+[12,1,0,3,0]

 Input: nums = [0,1,0,3,12]
 Output: [1,3,12,0,0]